corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/performance-testing/practical-considerations.md

 {{< warning >}}
 Resetting a node this way loses all data and states associated with this node!
-This process is intended to reset a test system to a blank slate state. **Never** do this to a production system, you will lose all your assets.
+This process is intended to reset a test system to a blank slate state. **Never** do this to a production system - you will lose all your assets.

 {{< /warning >}}